sucho-archiving/sucho-archiving.github.io/browsertrix.md

 To avoid downloading malware, the first thing you should do when you find a URL to crawl is run a security check by copying the link into this [security checker](https://sitecheck.sucuri.net/).
 See the [security guidelines](https://www.sucho.org/security) for more information on this process.
 Generally speaking, a "Medium" risk shouldn't pose a threat to you if the security check verifies that no "malware" or "injected spam" is detectable on the site.

 Prioritize sites with links ending in `.ua`.
 Check where they are hosted and focus on sites in Ukraine and environs using [Hosting Checker](https://hostingchecker.com) or [IP-Lookup](https://www.iplocation.net/ip-lookup).
+Just because a site shows it is hosted in San Francisco on Cloudflare doesn't mean it's not hosted Ukraine, just that Cloudflare's CDN is serving the site through a reverse proxy cache.

-You may also want to double check the site is still live by loading the 'Collection Url' in your browser to see if it's working.
+Besides verifying its server location, you should double check the site is still live by loading the 'Collection Url' in your browser.

 ## Configuring the YAML file
 A YAML file is a plain-text file for storing configuration information about how a programming script will run.
 YAML files are very picky about spaces, how many, and where they're located.
 Each time you conduct a crawl, you can edit a yaml file to configure the crawl for a website and its subdomains.